Grief doesn’t come with instructions.

 Are you writing anything else?

-Always.
-I’ll write about grief for the rest of my life… not because of the tragedy,
+I will write about grief for the rest of my life, not because of the tragedy, but because love doesn’t end.

-Right now my main focus is The Year After Kahlia, but more projects are already forming.
+Right now my focus is The Year After Kahlia, but more work is forming.
+Writing is how I continue the conversation silence tried to end.

 Workshops & Writing Through Grief